 - Transcription services

-- Development of minimum viable products (MVPs) to use during customer discovery and customer validation.
+- Development of prototypes and minimum viable products (MVPs) to use during customer discovery and customer validation.

 - Purchases of the following approved reference materials: